What Is Linalool and What Are the Benefits, Effects, and Top Strains?

 Potential Benefits of Linalool

 • Analgesic.
-Human trials demonstrated that inhalation and topical application of lavender essential oil can be effective for individuals with pain, including pain for women after a cesarean section.
-Other research reported inhalation of lavender essential oil may help with migraines and reduce demand for opioids after surgery.
-(4)
+Human trials demonstrated that inhalation and topical application of lavender essential oil can be effective for individuals with pain, including pain in women, after a cesarean section.
+Other research reported inhalation of lavender essential oil may help with migraines and reduce demand for opioids after surgery.5

 • Anti-depressant.
-Like its anti-anxiety mechanisms of action, linalool may produce its anti-depressant effects via the 5HT1A receptor.
-According to a research review from 2013, human clinical trials demonstrated that patients with depression treated with lavender tincture had an improvement in their symptoms.
-(4)
+Like its anti-anxiety mechanisms, linalool may produce its anti-depressant effects via the 5HT1A receptor.
+According to a research review from 2013, human clinical trials demonstrated that patients with depression treated with lavender tincture had an improvement in their symptoms.5

 • Anti-inflammatory.
 In Chinese medicine, frankincense oil has been widely used as an anti-inflammatory and analgesic.
-Research from 2018 appears to support this traditional use, indicating that linalool produces these anti-inflammatory effects through inhibition of nitric oxide (NO).
+Research from 2018 appears to support this traditional use, indicating that linalool produces these anti-inflammatory effects by inhibiting nitric oxide (NO).

 • Anxiolytic.
-Human studies demonstrated that lavender essential oil was more effective than the placebo for individuals with anxiety disorder.
-(4)
+Human studies demonstrated that lavender essential oil was more effective than the placebo for individuals with anxiety disorder.5

 • Sedative.
 The sedative effects of linalool have been reported in several human clinical trials.
-The most effective method of use for treating insomnia or improving sleep is indicated to be inhalation via diffuser.
-(4)
+The most effective method of use for treating insomnia or improving sleep is indicated to be inhalation via a diffuser.5

 • Alzheimer’s.
 Linalool may prove beneficial for treating Alzheimer's due to its ability to reduce amyloid-beta plaque buildup in the brain.
 Linalool has been found to inhibit the release of acetylcholine.
-The cholinergic system has been suggested to be involved in the analgesic, anxiolytic, anti-depressant, and anticonvulsant properties of linalool.
-(2)(6)
+The cholinergic system has been suggested to be involved in linalool's analgesic, anxiolytic, anti-depressant, and anticonvulsant properties.2,6

 Cannabis Strains High in Linalool